 - Administrative Lockdown 4:30 PM to 6:00 PM – No visiting allowed

-Inmates will be allowed visits with family or friends on the following days: Saturday, Sunday, Tuesday, Wednesday, and Thursday.
+Inmates will be allowed visits with family or friends on the following days: Saturday, Sunday, Tuesday, Wednesday, Thursday, and Friday.
 Visitation times will be from 8:00 AM to 11 AM and 1:00 PM to 4:00 PM.
-There is no visiting on Monday or Friday.
+There is no visiting on Monday.

 The following rules will apply: